spryker/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/third-party-integrations/payone/app-composition-platform-integration/payone-acp-app.md

 After the customer clicks "Complete Purchase" in the PayPal Express modal he should be redirected to the summary page.

-Since we skipped some important checkout steps here (addresses, shipment method, etc) another request needs tpo be made to get the customer data.
+Since we skipped some important checkout steps here (addresses, shipment method, etc) another request needs to be made to get the customer data.

 #### Getting the customer data